Get

 Most cats throw up hairballs on occasion, which is perfectly normal, but there are supplements to help prevent them.
 Most contain petroleum jelly and flavors, making them more palatable for cats.
 They work to help move the hair through the cat’s digestive system.

 Some veterinarians recommend using one of these supplements.
-If you are considering using Vaseline to help with hairballs, it’s best to discuss it with your vet to see if that might be the best option for your cat.
+If you are considering using Vaseline to help with hairballs, it’s best to discuss it with your vet to see if it’s the best option for your cat.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!